 This will run the application as a Java application.
 You can also use the

-run-webstart target to run the applicaiton from a WebStart/JNLP file.
+run-webstart target to run the application from a WebStart/JNLP file.

 The run-app script implies the execution of the package script.
-The package script creates file artifacts suitable for a Java applicaiton, a WebStart applicaiton, and an Applet, with code signed by a self-signed certificate.
+The package script creates file artifacts suitable for a Java application, a WebStart application, and an Applet, with code signed by a self-signed certificate.
 All from the same source tree.
-By default they go in the 'target' directory.
+By default they go in the 'staging' directory.

 Try out the applet by bringing up the applet.html file in a browser.
 Or you can try them out directly by running the following commands